rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollablepanel.md

 ## Introduction

-A container with a text, slider, and scroller.
+A container with a panel(ui component), slider, and scroller.

 - Author: Rex
 - Game object